The Four Horsemen (professional wrestling): The Four Horsewomen

-The stable was invoked by mixed martial artists Ronda Rousey, Shayna Baszler, Jessamyn Duke and Marina Shafir (Invicta Fighter), who named themselves "The Four Horsewomen" in 2013, with the blessing of Anderson and Flair.
+The stable was invoked by mixed martial artists Ronda Rousey, Shayna Baszler, Jessamyn Duke, and Marina Shafir (Invicta Fighter), who named themselves "The Four Horsewomen" in 2013, with the blessing of Anderson and Flair.
 After Bethe Correia defeated Duke, she held up four fingers and symbolically put one down.
 She did this again after beating Baszler.
 As Shafir is not in the UFC, these two wins set the stage for a bantamweight title fight between her and Rousey at UFC 190.
 Rousey knocked Correia out in 34 seconds.

 The group was shown at ringside during WrestleMania 31, where Rousey was later involved in an in-ring segment with The Rock, Triple H and Stephanie McMahon.
 Baszler and Rousey first signed with WWE, where the former quickly became the NXT Women's champion, and the latter had a high-profile debut match at Wrestlemania 34 before pursuing and winning the WWE Raw Women's Championship.
-Duke and Shafir eventually joined the WWE Performance Center, completing the foursome's transition to professional wrestling.
+Shafir eventually joined the WWE Performance Center, completing the foursome's transition to professional wrestling.

 The WWE female wrestlers Charlotte Flair (Ric Flair's daughter), Sasha Banks, Bayley and Becky Lynch have referred to themselves as "The Four Horsewomen" (originally "The Four Horsewomen of NXT" when the four had only been a part of that brand), and posed in ring at NXT TakeOver: Brooklyn, following a match between Bayley and Banks, each with four fingers held up.
 The WWE's Four Horsewomen were partly responsible for changing the WWE's Women Division from sex appeal to true athleticism.
 Banks and Bayley would later form a tag team known as the Boss 'n' Hug Connection.

 Both Four Horsewomen groups were at the Mae Young Classic tapings on July 14, 2017, where Baszler defeated Zeda, Mia Yim, Candice LeRae and Mercedes Martinez to advance into the finals, losing to Kairi Sane.

 All four of the Four Horsewomen of UFC would reappear on WWE Evolution where Duke and Shafir interfered on Baszler's behalf to win the NXT Women's Championship from Kairi Sane and Rousey defended her WWE Raw Women's Championship against Nikki Bella.
 All four of the WWE Four Horsewomen would be involved at the event as well: Charlotte Flair and Becky Lynch competed in a Last Woman Standing Match while Sasha Banks and Bayley teamed with Natalya to take on The Riott Squad.

 The WWE Four Horsewomen would compete against each other with Banks and Bayley (as heels) taking on Lynch and Flair in a tag team match on the September 9, 2019 edition of Raw from the Madison Square Garden, in which the latter team emerged victorious.